-The Boeing lead pilot complained in one of the messages that a flight-control system, known as MCAS, was difficult to control, according to the messages, which were obtained by NBC News.
+A Boeing test pilot complained in one of the messages that a flight control system, known as MCAS, was difficult to control, according to the messages, obtained by NBC News.

-That system and pilots' ability to recover from its failure in flight are at the heart of investigations into the crashes.
+That system is at the heart of investigations into two fatal crashes.
 Investigators have implicated the system in both crashes — a Lion Air 737 Max that went down in Indonesia in October 2018 and an Ethiopian Airlines plane of the same model that crashed in March.

 His colleague replied that they would have to update the description of the system.

 "So I basically lied to regulators (unknowingly)," read Forkner's reply.
-Gustavsson responded: "It wasn't a lie, no one told us that was the case."
+Forkner did not immediately respond to a request for comment.

-Pilots at airlines, including American, complained after the crashes that they did not know about the MCAS system until after the first crash.
+Pilots at airlines, including American, complained after the crashes that they did not know about the system, known as MCAS, until after the first crash.

 The messages add to pressure already piling up on Boeing and CEO Dennis Muilenburg.
 The company and the FAA are facing several investigations into the plane's design and software.

 The company's board removed Muilenburg as chairman last week, saying the division of the two roles will help him focus on bringing the plane back to service.
-Muilenburg is set to testify at two congressional hearings for the first time since the crashes: a Senate Commerce Committee hearing on Oct.
-29 and a House Transportation Committee panel scheduled for Oct.
+Muilenburg is set to testify in front of Congress later this month for the first time since the crashes in two hearings: a Senate commerce committee hearing on Oct.
+29 and a House transportation committee panel scheduled for Oct.
 30.

-The FAA turned over the instant messages to U.S. lawmakers and the Department of Transportation's Office of Inspector General, the agency said.
+The FAA turned over the instant messages to U.S. lawmakers and the Department of Transportation Inspector General, the agency said.